The Secret To Streak-Free Glass Cleaning

 I have a repurposed spray bottle of a vinegar/water mixture in the cabinet beneath my kitchen sink for cleaning purposes.
 It’s an inexpensive, non-toxic and effective cleaner for many surfaces.
 But especially for glass.

-So these days when I’m cleaning a mirror I’ll first spray the surface with my mixture of vinegar and water.
+So when I clean a mirror I first spray the glass surface with my mixture of vinegar and water.

-Then I use a damp rag to scrub the surface, the same as I’ve always done.
+First Clean Glass Or Mirrors.
+The first step is to use a damp rag to scrub the surface.
 Any splatters, dirt or grime disappears quickly with this step of cleaning.

 If you polish windows or mirrors with newspaper after they're cleaned but while they're still damp, the streaks will disappear. #TexasHomesteader